Office Hours

 Freshman Year

-Online self-assessment program that can help you narrow down choices for careers and majors.
+This web-based self-assessment program allows you to learn about yourself, what types of majors and careers may match your interests and abilities and what educational path you'll need to take to pursue those careers.
 Schedule your follow-up appointment with a Career Advisor to discuss the results and get started on your career plan.

 Employers want candidates with a good academic record.